Keep reading to see some of the results I’ve obtained for my clients in the past.

 Client speeding on the interstate, smelled of alcohol, failed roadside tests, acquitted by the jury:

 My client was pulled over for speeding on the interstate by one of the county’s most experienced DUI task force specialists.
-The officer arrested my client for DUI after administering all the standard roadside sobriety tests.
-At a jury trial, the officer testified that my client’s performance on the tests indicated to her that my client had consumed alcohol to an extent that she was a less safe driver.
-Although she fought tooth and nail on cross-examination, I was able to show the jury how subjective and flawed the tests were in this case.
+The officer arrested my client for DUI after going through all the standard roadside sobriety tests.
+At trial, the officer testified that my client’s performance on the tests indicated that she wasn’t safe to drive.
+Although the experienced officer fought tooth and nail on my cross-examination, I was able to show the jury how subjective and flawed the tests were in this case.
 The jury returned a verdict of Not Guilty of DUI.

 DUI-Marijuana – Arrested with a blunt roach in the car, acquitted by the jury: